Late Deregistration from Germany — How to Catch Up

 Why it still matters that you catch up

 If a late Abmeldung is so low-risk, why bother at all?
-Because as long as you stay registered, Germany still treats you as a resident — and that costs you:
+Because as long as you stay registered, Germany still treats you as a resident, and that quietly costs you:

-• Rundfunkbeitrag keeps running.
-The Beitragsservice bills EUR 18.36 a month against your old address until it receives your Abmeldebestätigung.
+The radio tax is the one that bites first: the Beitragsservice keeps billing EUR 18.36 a month against your old address until it receives your Abmeldebestätigung.
 Skip a year and that is over EUR 220, plus enforcement fees if a SEPA debit bounces.

-• "Deregistered by the authority" (Abmeldung von Amts wegen).
-If the Bürgeramt eventually notices the flat is empty, it can deregister you unilaterally — with a date and a paper trail you did not control.
-Filing yourself keeps you in charge of the move-out date on record.
+There is also a control risk.
+If the Bürgeramt eventually notices the flat is empty, it can deregister you of its own motion (Abmeldung von Amts wegen), with a date and a paper trail you did not choose.
+Filing yourself keeps the move-out date on record in your hands.

 How to file a late Abmeldung from abroad